mtvarkovsky/prices_app/README.md

 The **FileSplitter** listens for files in the split files queue and splits them according to its configuration, e.g., by 100,000 lines.

-The split files are placed back in the scanned folder original folder for the **FileScanner** so it can detect them and push them to the processing queue.
+The split files are placed back to the original scanned folder for the **FileScanner**, so it can detect them and push them to the processing queue.

 The **FileProcessor** listens for the files in the processing queue and either writes them to the DB storage in batches or imports them to the DB storage as is.
 How the **FileProcessor** writes data to the storage is decided by its configuration.